Kowagunga/CheapyApp_Desktop/README.md

     * Classes for each table in the database (User, Event, Transaction)
 	* MainWindow and DataBase use these classes (OOD)
 	* Documentation with doxygen (26/03/2017)
         * Password field for users.
-Stored as SHA256 hash and 16 character salt (12/05/2017)
+Stored as SHA256 hash and 16 character salt (11/05/2017)
+        * Email field for users and email validator.
+(12/05/2017)

 ## General to-do list
 \todo